Hands-on review: Nike+ FuelBand SE and Nike+ FuelBand app – the same as before, but so much better

 For many, sports and exercise is all about team work.
 With the introduction of groups, users can connect with friends inside the Nike+ FuelBand app and create a group session to share your latest achievements, add photos or work together towards a common goal with the people you care about.
 And of course, you can share all activity with friends via social networks like Twitter and Facebook.
 Obviously.

 Nike's fitness tech has always been the exclusive preserve of the Apple massive and that relationship looks set to continue with nary a mention or a hint of an incoming Android app.
 The focus was very much on iOS and this looks set to continue with Android FuelBand users having to sync stats via the Nike+ website.

-Like the first-gen model, limited edition models will be available and Nike is preparing to unleash the follow-up to its exercise-tracking wristband on 6 November.
+Like the first-gen model, limited edition models will be available and Nike is preparing to unleash the follow-up to its exercise-tracking wristband on 6 November for £130.
 But if you want to secure the purchase it’s available for pre-order right now.

 So, it's still like being manacled to your personal trainer – only now he's bigger, stronger and has upped your regime.
 If you were hoping for a completely new FuelBand, Nike's announcement may come as bit of a disappointment, but a colourful new wardrobe and a lot of new software might go some way to helping this particular fitness brand remain dominant in the world of wearble fitness tech.